limako/rpi-arduino/_episodes/01-introduction.md

 Arduinos only do two things.
 When they start, they run a function called "setup" that is executed only once.
 Then they run a function called "loop" which runs over and over again forever.
 That's it.

-Arduinos have rows of sockets that can be used to connect with little jumpers to a breadboard.
+Along the sides of an Arduino are two rows of sockets that can be used to connect with little wires, or "jumpers", to a breadboard.

 > ## Important:
 >
 > Although Arduinos are generally forgiving, it's possible to damage the electronics by shorting connections among pins.
 Use guidance when making connections and double check everything before plugging things in.
 {: .callout}

+You should connect your Arduino to your Raspberry Pi and notice that some LEDs light to show that it is powered.
+The rest of this guide will assume you have an Arduino attached to a Raspberry Pi via USB.

 {% include links.md %}